 - My rate is $30.00/hr which must be paid at the time of the lesson (or in advance).
 This is the same for private and semi-private lessons.
 I accept cash, cheques and e-transfers.
 If I am travelling to your barn to teach, my rate is $50.00/hr.

 - I have owned, ridden, trained and competed with my own horses for 40 years and have been an instructor in the Pony Club program off and on for the past 25 years.
 I’m a B2 level Pony Clubber.
-I’m not a certified coach but I am currently preparing for my Equine Canada Instructor certification.
+I am a certified Equestrian Canada Instructor.
 I teach ENGLISH RIDING LESSONS ONLY.